Machine-Learning-Engineer-1776/Brain_Suite_App/README Using The WebApp.md

 + **Upload an Image:** Use the drag-and-drop interface to upload a brain MRI image from the Test Images folder of the Brain Tumor MRI Dataset.

-  +  Test Images for you to use can be found here.
+  +  Test Images for you to use can be found here.  **The WebApp Will ask you to upload an image, so you'll need to download an image**

 <div align="center">